Community-based, for all walks of life

-Our ongoing series of community engagement events aims to encourage creative development in those who have unrealised potential, or artistic interests that they would like to explore further.
+Our ongoing series of community engagement productions aims to foster creative development in those who have unrealised potential, or artistic interests that they would like to explore further.
 Our learn-by-doing approach emphasises participation in creative enrichment regardless of experience, ability or age.

 We encourage socially and ethnically diverse arts audiences by showcasing aspiring, emerging and professional artists alike, who respond to the same creative theme which is set and independently curated by Mel Barry.
-Themes and partnerships for productions are typically focused on societal and environmental outcomes and attracting participation from within the grassroots of communities.
+Themes and partnerships for productions are typically focused on societal and environmental outcomes, as well as attracting participation from deep within the grassroots of communities.

 Free or very low cost events that are highly accessible to the wider public are extremely time consuming and therefore costly to produce and promote.
 We rely on art sales to help continue our work.
 Please show your support with an art purchase.